Typical orbits of quadratic polynomials with a neutral fixed point: non-Brjuno type: Measure and topology of the attractor

-Let $z_0$ be an arbitrary point different from zero in $\pc(f_0)$.
-By Proposition~\ref{neighbor}, $z_0$ is contained in the intersection of $\Omega^n_0$, for $n=0,1,\cdots$.
-Thus, we can define the sequence of Quadruples~\eqref{quadruples}.
-Lemma~\ref{good-height-lem} provides us with an strictly increasing sequence of integers $n_i$ for which we have
+\begin{proof}[Proof of Theorem~\ref{pc-area}] Let $z_0 \in \pc(f_0)\setminus \{0\}$.
+By Proposition~\ref{neighbor}, $z_0 \in \cap_{n=0}^\infty\Omega^n_0\setminus \{0\}$.
+Thus, we can define the sequence of quadruples~\eqref{quadruples}.
+Since $\alf$ is a non-Brjuno number, Proposition~\ref{P:good-height-lem} provides us with an strictly increasing sequence of integers $n_i$ for which we have inequality~\eqref{good-height-eq} with $m=n_i$.
+By Proposition~\ref{P:nearby-holes}, $\pc(f_0)$ is non-uniformly porous at $z_0$.
+This implies that $z_0$ is not a Lebesgue density point of $\pc(f_0)$, and hence, by the Lebesgue density theorem, $\pc(f_0)$ must have zero area.
+Indeed, continuing the notations in the proof of Proposition~\ref{P:nearby-holes}, for $s_i:=r_{n_i}+D_3\cdot r_{n_i}$, we have